shields-cutler-lab/qiime2_automater/README.md

 Inspired by the frustrations of continuously going through the tedious commandline steps required to go from tab-delimited OTU table to a suite of alpha & beta diversity results, rank-collapsed taxonomy tables, taxa bar plots, etc., and then again to convert those diversity metrics, taxonomy tables, etc., back into a text format that other software (e.g. R) can easily read.

 ### Version note:
-Occassionally QIIME 2 command arguments change.
-This script version is tested with QIIME2 v2018.11, after some significant changes to common commands from a previous version.
-Will try to test on newer versions periodically.
+Occassionally QIIME 2 command arguments or filenames change.
+This script version is named by the version tested most recently.
+There are two versions of the script that work on two different versions on QIIME2.
+Versions older than 2018.11 are not likely to work with these scripts.

 ## The inputs:
 To use: You must have: